Hodrobond/Hodrobond.github.io/_posts/2017-6-13-more_more_euler.markdown

 Well, 600851475143 is a pretty large number, but it doesn't require any special coercions yet.
 12 digits is reasonable.

 #### The Fool begins his journey
-Oh Oh, I know, I know!
+Oh, Oh, I know, I know!
 Let's just do an iteration, modulus, check primality, and store the highest!
 Maybe something like...

 {% highlight javascript %}
   function isPrime(n){